on Facebook. THANK YOU FOR YOUR INTEREST.

-THIS SITE IS BEING UPDATED TO PRESENT DAY 2014 REALITY; IN ONE WAY THE SITUATION IS BETTER (FUEL REMOVED FROM SFP4), IN ALL OTHER WAYS IT'S WORSE.
+THIS SITE WAS LAST UPDATED TO PRESENT DAY 2014 REALITY; IN ONE WAY THE SITUATION IS BETTER (FUEL REMOVED FROM SFP4), IN ALL OTHER WAYS IT'S WORSE (New note -now there's 1,500+ fuel assemblies stored in SFP 5).

 The spent fuel pool at Fukushima Daiichi Reactor No. 4 is still ready to collapse; one more major earthquake and the pool might drain and 57 tons of nuclear fuel melt down, forever altering our world; perhaps leading to a chain reaction of meltdowns; the end of life on earth?